 Ms. Williams was part of a team of attorneys who successfully challenged and overturned Act 13 of 2012, which sought to override local zoning authority over oil and gas operations.
 The Pennsylvania Supreme Court’s decision in Robinson Township v.
 Commonwealth also revitalized Article I, Section 27 of the Pennsylvania Constitution (the Environmental Rights Amendment).
-Ms. Williams was also actively involved in analyzing SB411, a proposed law that would have given expansive protections from liability to those who used acid mine drainage in fracking operations.

 She has spoken and written on environmental and zoning issues to various audiences, including citizens groups, other attorneys, and legislators.
 She is a co-author of a chapter on local government regulation and oil and gas in PBI’s Oil and Gas Law publication.
 She also contributed to a chapter in the same publication on third-party permit appeals to the Pennsylvania Environmental Hearing Board.